-An inspection of the most underrated artist of this century, and how irony could have saved him.
+An inspection of the most underrated artist of the last century, and how irony could have saved him.
 By Neal Von Flue

 The first time I can ever think of hearing about him was 20 years ago at an outdoor mall in Costa Mesa, California.
 It was the holiday shopping season and we rented a small gazebo for a while, to sell our homemade ceramics.
 There was an enormous outdoor Christmas tree there and one of those shopping mall art galleries.
 His art was displayed in the window and I remember listening to people when they walked by- sometimes they exclaimed when they saw them.
 His work was unmistakable from a distance or at a glance, and that impressed me a great deal- a contemporary artist being such a household name.

 They say that one in twenty American homes has one of his prints.
 And back then people looked in the window of the gallery the way their kids looked into a toy store during the holidays.
 They marveled at it.
 How someone could accomplish with only their two hands, something so lush and dreamlike; something so gorgeous and serene.

 I should preface this by saying that 20 years ago, I didn’t have a very sophisticated eye.
 I was a young artist and I wasn’t very well travelled, so I would have been very hesitant to take apart the work of a world-famous painter- someone who had created a signature style and then built a million-dollar industry on top of it.
 The paintings themselves didn’t do much for me, but I wasn’t offended by them like most of the fine art world seems to be.

 But now, I don’t mind taking a more serious look at his work and methods.

 Thomas Kinkade is the self proclaimed (and trademarked) “Painter of Light” and it’s easy to see why.